arvidn/libtorrent/docs/manual.rst

 blocks, in the unfinished pieces, were downloaded, so it will not have to start from scratch on the partially downloaded pieces.

+To use the fast-resume data you pass it to read_resume_data(), which will return an add_torrent_params object.
+Fields of this object can then be altered before passing it to async_add_torrent() or add_torrent().
-To use the fast-resume data you simply give it to async_add_torrent() and add_torrent(), and it will skip the time consuming checks.
-It may have to do the checking anyway, if the fast-resume data is corrupt or doesn't fit the storage for that torrent, then it will not trust the fast-resume data and just do the checking.
+The session will then skip the time consuming checks.
+It may have to do the checking anyway, if the fast-resume data is corrupt or doesn't fit the storage for that torrent.

 file format
 -----------